 I'm not going to lie; veggie burgers are my vice.
 Unfortunately, as hard as I try, I can never get them to stay together.

-Today, I started fresh with a new attitude.
-"I can do this!"
-And I did a fabulous beet burger without oil or nuts, and it sticks together!
+My veggie burgers usually fall apart on the first bite.
+Even though I attempted flash-freezing them or adding more flour, I still failed miserably.
+Today, I started fresh with a new attitude: "I can do this!"
+And I made a fabulous beet burger without oil or nuts, and it stuck together!

 My husband, my recipe guinea pig, looked at me apprehensively.
 But I assured him today was a new day.